 Realistic training is great preparation for success

-Once you complete our Dental Assistant training program, you should have the skills and confidence to:
+Once you complete our Dental Assisting training program, you should have the skills and confidence to:

 - Perform necessary chair-side and administrative duties